Connection Configuration for MongoDB

 MongoDB authentication settings

-However, TROCCO recommends that you configure the user authentication settings.
+However, TROCCO recommends that you set up user authentication.

-For more information about import settings, please check the official documentation - Read Preferences .
+For more information on read preferences, please refer to the official documentation - Read Preference.

-nearestNodes with low network latency are selected for routing.
+nearestThe node with the lowest network latency is selected for routing.
 Primary and secondary are treated equally.

 Was this article helpful?